protoben/resume/resume.md

     Computer Science Research Assistant (April 2015 - Present)

-    + Helped develop algorithms to improve the performance of multimedia systems software and evaluated their effects
+    + Helped develop and evaluate algorithms to improve the performance of multimedia systems software
     + Modified existing open source projects such as OpenCV and JMVC to perform experiments
     + Wrote academic papers describing new algorithms and performance experiments for submission to conferences
+    + Maintained Git repositories for collaborative projects

     Operating Systems Teaching Assistant (January 2015 - April 2015)

     + Designed labs and wrote documentation on operating systems concepts such as signals, concurrency, locking, and the Linux system call API
     + Evaluated students' understanding of operating system concepts
+    + Helped students implement and debug kernel-level algorithms in C

     Computer Science Tutor (March 2013 - April 2015)

     + Helped students devise algorithms and program designs based on written specifications
-    + Debugged students' code
+    + Debugged students' C, C++, and assembly code
     + Helped students understand computer science topics such as data structures, algorithms, systems programming, theory of computation, and software design